top of page

 Believing in Light after Darkness:

 Based on over 1,000 hours of ethnographic fieldwork at a refugee resettlement agency in San Diego, CA and Boise, ID and 102 interviews with refugees and service providers, I reconceptualize early resettlement as a time of disorientation and disruption rather than one of settlement and integration.
-The manuscript progresses through the stages of a refugee’s resettlement and examines how displacement permeates multiple domains of refugees’ lives as they settle in a new country, addressing issues of geography, well-being, economic incorporation, and trust.
+Believing in Light after Darkness progresses through the stages of a refugee’s resettlement and examines how displacement permeates multiple domains of refugees’ lives as they settle in a new country.

 This research was supported with funding from the National Science Foundation and P.E.O.
 International.